(handler key args ...)

 involves a block copy of the stack.

-Instead of using call-with-current-continuation
+Instead of using call-with-current-continuation, the exception

 primitives are implemented as built-ins that take advantage of the